LLMsLab/cookiecutter-ai-flock/{{cookiecutter.project_slug}}/README.md

 GitHub when you're ready is a great way to manage and share your project.
 Here's how to get started:

+1. **Configure Git Global Settings:** Set your Git username and email globally within the container.
+This is important for proper attribution of your commits.

+   - **Commands:**

+     ```bash
+     git config --global user.email "you@example.com"
+     git config --global user.name "Your Name"
+     ```

-1. **Initialize a New Git Repository:** In the root directory of your project, run the following command to initialize a new Git
+2. **Initialize a New Git Repository:** In the root directory of your project, run the following command to initialize a new Git
    repository: